seojksc/seojksc.github.io/profile.md

 *

-[3] A cognitive sample consensus method for the stitching of drone-based aerial images supported by generative adversarial network for the false positive reduction

-Sensors (title of the special issue invitation: Drone Sensing and Imaging for Environment Monitoring)

-Jeong-Kweon Seo

-*

 *******************************************************************************

 *******************************************************************************

 ## Publications

+[1] A cognitive sample consensus method for the stitching of drone-based aerial images supported by generative adversarial network for the false positive reduction

+23 March 2022, Sensors

+Jeong-Kweon Seo

+*

-[1] A Posteriori Outlier Rejection Approach Owing to the Well-ordering Property of a Sample Consensus Method for the Stitching of Drone-based Thermal Aerial Images
+[2] A Posteriori Outlier Rejection Approach Owing to the Well-ordering Property of a Sample Consensus Method for the Stitching of Drone-based Thermal Aerial Images

 February 2021, Journal of Imaging Science and Technology